CyVerse-learning-materials/Visual_Interactive_Computing_Environment/vice_apps/examples.rst

 Instant Launches
 ----------------

-From the Home tab on the Discovery Environment there are several blessed :shield: apps that have an **Instant Launch** feature which allows you to start the app without adding data in a single click.
+From the Home tab on the Discovery Environment there are several blessed :shield: apps that have an **Instant Launch** feature which allows you to start the app in a single click.

-These apps will launch with their default number of cores, amount of RAM, and timeout.
+These apps launch with their default number of cores, amount of RAM, and timeout, and without input data.
+You can always import data using `https` protocols or iCommands after launch.

 Quick Launches
 --------------